rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-16-971ebd45253dc512-ex-parte-interim-order-in-the-matter-of-insider-trading-by-certain-entities-in-t.md

 stocks:
 - IEX
 tags:
-- insider-trading
-- enforcement-action
-- sebi-order
-- pit-regulations
+- enforcement
 - interim-order
 - investigation
+- pit-regulations
+- sebi-order
 title: Ex-Parte Interim Order in the matter of Insider Trading by certain entities in the scrip of IEX
 ---